afinemax/reference_sheets/linux.md

-cat <file>        # Display the contents of a file top <file>        # Display the first 10 lines of a file xdg-open <file>   # Attempts to open a program or file in the default way for that file
+cat <file>        # Display the contents of a file top <file>        # Display the first 10 lines of a file xdg-open <file>   # Attempts to open a program or file in the default way for that file nano <file> # Opens the nano text editor in the terminal
 ```

 ## File Permissions